NetChoice

-NetChoice is a trade association of online businesses that advocates for free expression and free enterprise on the internet, fighting against state laws protecting children from social media.
+NetChoice is a trade association of online businesses that advocates for free expression and free enterprise on the internet.
 It currently has six active First Amendment lawsuits over state-level internet regulations, including NetChoice v.
 Paxton, Moody v.
 NetChoice, NetChoice v.
 Bonta and NetChoice v.
 Yost, NetChoice v, Weiser.

-They have also challenged multiple Social Media Age Verification Laws In The United States.
+They have also challenged multiple social media age verification laws in the United States.

 Membership

-As of January 2025, NetChoice's members include:
+As of January 2026, NetChoice's members include: